Aquí Estoy Yo

-"Aquí Estoy Yo" (English: Here I Am) is a song written by Luis Fonsi, Claudia Brant and Gen Rubin; it was produced by Luis Fonsi and Sebastián Krys for Fonsi's seventh studio album Palabras del Silencio (2008), and it is performed by Luis Fonsi, Aleks Syntek, David Bisbal, and Noel Schajris.
+"Aquí Estoy Yo" (transl.
+"Here I Am") is a song written by Luis Fonsi, Claudia Brant and Gen Rubin; it was produced by Luis Fonsi and Sebastián Krys for Fonsi's seventh studio album Palabras del Silencio (2008), and it is performed by Luis Fonsi, Aleks Syntek, David Bisbal, and Noel Schajris.

-It was released as the second single from Fonsi's album on October 13, 2008 and became his sixth number-one single on the Billboard Hot Latin Tracks chart, the second number-one single for David Bisbal on the same chart, and the first for Aleks Syntek and Noel Schajris (as a solo performer).
+It was released as the second single from Fonsi's album on January 12, 2009, and became his sixth number-one single on the Billboard Hot Latin Tracks chart, the second number-one single for David Bisbal on the same chart, and the first for Aleks Syntek and Noel Schajris (as a solo performer).

 Background

-"Aquí Estoy Yo" was released on October 13, 2008 as the second single from Palabras del Silencio, the seventh studio album recorded by Puerto Rican singer-songwriter Luis Fonsi.
-This song is the follow-up to "No Me Doy por Vencido" and was written by Fonsi in 2008, according to an interview on the Mexican newspaper El Universal: "I wrote it six years ago to four male voices (the brother of Luis Fonsi and two Brazilian brothers, Rodrigo and Julian Medeiros), and in all these years, I never knew what to do with the song, I thought maybe give it to some group, but as I loved it so much, decided to keep it."
+"Aquí Estoy Yo" was released on October 13, 2008, as the second single from Palabras del Silencio, the seventh studio album recorded by Puerto Rican singer-songwriter Luis Fonsi.
+This song is the follow-up to "No Me Doy por Vencido" and was written by Fonsi in 2008, according to an interview in the Mexican newspaper El Universal: "I wrote it six years ago to four male voices (the brother of Luis Fonsi and two Brazilian brothers, Rodrigo and Julian Medeiros), and in all these years, I never knew what to do with the song, I thought maybe give it to some group, but as I loved it so much, decided to keep it."
 About the choice to perform with Noel Schajris, David Bisbal and Aleks Syntek, Fonsi told Billboard magazine: "One day, I thought and I said, why not invite three guys, three friends, not difficult to reach them, they can talk to you one on one, because it had happened but they were my friends."
 While on a boat fishing with Bisbal, Syntek and Schajris, Fonsi asked them to record the track, since it was "an amazing song and the only thing I do is look at three musketeers sing to me".
 Fonsi thought that the diversity would help this "hymn": "We have Mexico, Argentina, Spain and Puerto Rico in the same track."
 During the recording, there were no rules, it was a mix of artistic styles, like a bohemian reunion with friends.
 On the album review, Jason Birchmeier of AllMusic declared that this was a notable song, that features a quartet of international all-stars.

 Music video

 The music video was recorded in Mexico City in December 2008, as stated by Fonsi on his official website.
 It was released on January 26, 2009.

 In the music video, Aleks, David, and Noel are all going to meet Fonsi to sing a song together.
 On their way, there they see Fonsi.
 When Aleks, David and Noel bump into Ludwika Paleta.
-When they get to Fonsi’s home, Fonsi, Syntek, Bisbal, and Noel sing "Aquí Estoy Yo" altogether.
+When they get to Fonsi's home, Fonsi, Syntek, Bisbal, and Noel sing "Aquí Estoy Yo" altogether.
 Near the end, they all leave and see and Fonsi smiles at Ludwika Paleta and she smiles back.